wardm4/gradhack/README.md

 * type "cd gradhack"
 * type "python gradhack.py"

-## Note to pre-alpha testers:
+## Note to alpha testers:

 Experiment at your own risk.
-This is still pre-alpha release.
+This is still the alpha release.
 If you find clear bugs that you think I might not know about, I would be ever grateful if you told me.
-The game has not been balanced at all!
+The game has been minimally balanced.

 Known bugs:

-* Some item messages get lost